kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8459-memory-per-cpu/README.md

 * Ratio enforcement is strict:
   * If the memory recommendation would exceed `cpu * memoryPerCPU`, then **CPU is increased** to satisfy the ratio.
   * If the CPU recommendation would exceed `memory / memoryPerCPU`, then **memory is increased** to satisfy the ratio.
-* If ratio cannot be applied (e.g., missing CPU), fallback to standard recommendations.
 * With the `MemoryPerCPURatio` feature gate disabled, the `memoryPerCPU` field is ignored and recommendations fall back to standard VPA behavior.

 > [!IMPORTANT]